JuneKang-sudo/Python-projects/README.md

 2. Simple math to calculate slope and distance of two coordinates.
 3. Simple math to calculate the cylinder volume and surface_area.

-**Search phone number through different folders using regular expression"
+**Search phone number through different folders using regular expression** extract.py extract_content.zip